Balance Bikes For 1 Year Olds

 Kinderfeets Tiny Tot Balance Bike and Trike

-The Kinderfeets tiny tots balance bike is an small eco friendly wooden trike which converts to a bike.
+The Kinderfeets tiny tots balance bike is an small eco friendly wooden trike that converts to a bike.
 The saddle is 22.5 cm high, so it's one of the smallest balance bikes out there.
 When kids are ready, it can easily be adjusted to 28.5 cm.
 The bike caters for young children from 1 year old who are at least 75cm tall.

 The supplied wrenches can easily turn the trike into a 2 wheel bike when little ones want to progress.

 Being eco-friendly is a huge part of the bike's design.
 The bike is made of solid and durable birch wood and its packaging is made of recycled cardboard.
 They have a tree planting program so they planted a tree for every bike sold.

 Other desirable features include the 7 inch solid tyres on the rear wheels (no punctures!).
 The extra-wide base on the trike ensures safety and stability.
 There is a soft seat and non-toxic hand grips.
 The bike has a low, step-through frame that places children's feet closer to the ground so they feel safe.

 The tiny tot is a good looking bike too.
 It's available in various colours including red, green, blue and pink.